Lala Kent Is Returning To ‘Vanderpump Rules’ After ‘Married Boyfriend’ Rumors

 On March 1, Us Weekly revealed that multiple sources have confirmed Lala Kent’s return to the show, revealing she and her co-stars filmed the reunion special with executive producer Andy Cohen on Friday, February 24.

-During Vanderpump Rules Season 5, Lala Kent butted heads on and off with Ariana Madix and Scheana Marie Shay, but ultimately, she reportedly got back into their good graces and throughout the reunion taping, they were seen spending time with one another.
+During Vanderpump Rules Season 5, Lala Kent butted heads on and off with Ariana Madix and Scheana Marie Shay, but ultimately, she reportedly got back into their good graces.
+Throughout the reunion taping, they were seen spending time with one another.

 “[Lala Kent] hung out with Scheana and Ariana the whole time [while filming the reunion],” a magazine insider revealed.